 Promote, directly or through departmental staff, the work of student societies related to the field.

 Initiate the establishment of honor societies in the field of the major, or in an area which includes the major.

-Mediate student-faculty grievances as described in the Student Guide and this handbook [section 15.1].
+Mediate and resolve student-faculty grievances not covered by other complaint procedures (e.g. Title IX, bias-discrimination policy).
+If the department chair’s resolution is not acceptable, or if the department chair is the subject of the grievance, then the grievance should be referred to the appropriate dean for resolution or to initiate a formal grievance as described in Section 15.1.

 3.5.4 General Administration